gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 trusted-host = internal.corp.com
 ```

-SBOMs can help detect potential naming conflicts by providing an inventory to audit, but they're detective controls -
+SBOMs can help detect potential naming conflicts by providing an inventory to audit, but they are detective controls -
 they show you what you installed after the fact.

-**Reserve specific project names**: While PyPI doesn't support wildcard namespaces like `yourcompany.*`, you can
+**Reserve specific project names**: While PyPI does not support wildcard namespaces like `yourcompany.*`, you can
-manually register specific package names you use internally.
-This prevents attackers from registering them, though it
+register specific package names you use internally.
+This prevents attackers from registering them, though it requires
-requires registering each name individually.
+registering each name individually.

 **PyPI organization accounts** let teams manage packages under a shared identity, providing centralized access control
 and making it harder for typosquatting attacks to impersonate your project.
 If you publish packages,